Information Bulletin: Approval of manufactured homes and factory-built structures

 Manufactured home – a transportable, single- or multiple-section, one-story dwelling ready for occupancy on completion of set-up in accordance with the manufacturer’s instructions.
 This includes mobile homes.

-Relocatable Structure – Structure that are towable on their own chassis, for use without permanent foundations and having provisions for connecting to utilities.
+Relocatable structure – A structure that is towable on their own chassis, for use without permanent foundations and having provisions for connecting to utilities.

-Silver label (as used in this bulletin) is an approval label provided by BC Safety Authority, under a silver label permit and in accordance with Section 21(1)(d) of the Electrical Safety Regulation.
+Silver label (as used in this bulletin) is an approval label provided by Technical Safety BC, under a silver label permit and in accordance with section 21(1)(d) of the Electrical Safety Regulation.

 - New manufactured homes must conform to certification standards and are required to bear a label (mark) as evidence of conforming to the applicable standard.

 - When a new manufactured home is missing the approval mark, the owner or vendor of that unit must apply to the certification agency for special inspection and labelling.
-Applications for BC Safety Authority approval of new commercially produced manufactured homes will not be accepted.
+Applications for Technical Safety BC approval of new commercially produced manufactured homes will not be accepted.

-- Used manufactured homes (whether de-registered with the Province of BC Manufactured Home Registry or not) may only be offered for sale in the Province of British Columbia when they bear an approval label.
+- Used manufactured homes (whether de-registered with the BC Manufactured Home Registry or not) may only be offered for sale in BC when they bear an approval label.

 - A new approval label is required where wiring of a used manufactured home has been completely removed and new wiring has been installed under a permit.

-- When an approved manufactured home has had additions or out buildings installed and wired without an electrical installation permit, an electrical contractor must obtain an installation permit, survey the work and submit a declaration confirming that the electrical installation is adequate for the purpose and in good order in accordance with Rule 2-300(1).
+- When a manufactured home has had additions or out buildings installed and wired without an electrical installation permit, an electrical contractor must obtain an installation permit, survey the work and submit a declaration confirming that the electrical installation is adequate for the purpose and in good order, in accordance with rule 2-300.

 - Alternate documentation, such as a letter from the manufacturer indicating that the unit was originally approved, cannot be accepted in place of an approval label.
-However, if original documentation exists (for example, a specification sheet with CSA number) and there have been no unpermitted alterations to the unit, a silver label may be applied by a Safety Officer upon notification of an inspection request under a silver label permit and confirmation that the installation is in good order in accordance with Rule 2-300(1).
+However, if original documentation exists (for example, a specification sheet with CSA number) and there have been no unpermitted alterations to the unit, a silver label may be applied by a safety officer upon notification of an inspection request under a silver label permit and confirmation that the installation is in good order in accordance with rule 2-300.
 A Used Mobile Home Inspection Report is not required under these circumstances.

-- For BCSA silver label approval, where no evidence of current or previous approval is provided, a licensed electrical contractor must:
+- For Technical Safety BC silver label approval, where no evidence of current or previous approval is provided, a licensed electrical contractor must:

-- Survey the electrical installation and bring into compliance with the Used Mobile Home Inspection Report Form, no. 1143 (see p.5) indicating survey results and identifying all work performed to achieve compliance.
-The survey must include all additions and out buildings installed without a verified permit; and
+- Survey the electrical installation and bring it into compliance using the Used Mobile Home Inspection Report Form, no. 1143.

-- Submit a FRM-0206 Electrical Contractor Authorization and Declaration Form confirming that the installation is adequate for the purpose and in good order in accordance with Rule 2-300(1).
-Upon acceptance, the BC Safety Authority silver label will be applied to the electrical panel cover.
+- Submit FRM-0206 Electrical Contractor Authorization and Declaration Form confirming that the installation is adequate for the purpose and in good order, in accordance with rule 2-300.

-- Used factory built structures (including; mobile concession stands, kiosks, construction trailers, and similar structures) may only be offered for sale in the Province of BC provided that they bear an approval mark and that the wiring has not been altered.
+- Used factory-built structures (mobile commercial and industrial structures including but not limited to mobile concession stands, kiosks, construction trailers,) may only be offered for sale in the province of BC if they bear an approval mark and that the wiring has not been altered.

-- For BCSA approval, where no evidence of current or previous approval is provided, a licensed electrical contractor must;
+- For Technical Safety BC approval, where no evidence of current or previous approval is provided, a licensed electrical contractor must:

-- Survey the electrical installation confirming that it is adequate for the purpose and in good order in accordance with Rule 2-300(1).
+- Survey the electrical installation confirming that it is adequate for the purpose and in good order in accordance with rule 2-300.

-- Submit a FRM-0206 Electrical Contractor Authorization and Declaration Form confirming that the installation is in compliance, listing the work completed to gain compliance.
-Upon acceptance, the BC Safety Authority silver label will be applied.
+- Submit FRM-0206 Electrical Contractor Authorization and Declaration Form confirming that the installation is in compliance, listing the work completed to gain compliance.
+Technical Safety BC will apply the silver label once the installation has been accepted.

-- Factory built structures do not require service equipment where installed in accordance with Rule 70-110 (2) of the BC Electrical Code.
+- Factory-built structures other than mobile homes do not require service equipment where installed in accordance with rule 70-110 2) of the BC Electrical Code.

 - No approval is possible through an accredited certification or inspection body,